Helperbird/website/src/pages/help/features/how-to-use-the-quick-action-area-to-improve-accessibility-on-the-web.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Quick Action Menu
+featureDescription:
-featureDescription: Learn how to quickly access and customize your favorite Helperbird features using the Quick Actions area.
+  Learn how to quickly access and customize your favorite Helperbird features using the Quick Actions area.
 This guide will show you how to add, remove, and organize the tools you use most for easy, one-click access.
 date: 2022-02-20
+headerTags:
-headerTags: [
+  [
-  {
-    "tag": "quick-actions-in-helperbird",
-    "title": "Quick Actions in Helperbird"
-  },
-  {
-    "tag": "accessing-quick-actions",
-    "title": "Accessing Quick Actions"
-  },
-  {
-    "tag": "customizing-quick-actions",
-    "title": "Customizing Quick Actions"
-  },
-  {
-    "tag": "video-tutorial",
-    "title": "Video Tutorial"
-  },
-  {
-    "tag": "need-more-help",
-    "title": "Need More Help?"
-  }
+    { 'tag': 'quick-actions-in-helperbird', 'title': 'Quick Actions in Helperbird' }, { 'tag': 'accessing-quick-actions', 'title': 'Accessing Quick Actions' }, { 'tag': 'customizing-quick-actions', 'title': 'Customizing Quick Actions' }, { 'tag': 'video-tutorial', 'title': 'Video Tutorial' }, { 'tag': 'need-more-help', 'title': 'Need More Help?' }
   ]
 tags: features
 url: help/how-to-use-the-quick-action-area-to-improve-accessibility-on-the-web/
 permalink: help/how-to-use-the-quick-action-area-to-improve-accessibility-on-the-web/